 Heading out onto the frozen tundra

-Once the team was ready, I got comfortable on the qamutiq, seated on top a soft caribou hide.
+Once the team was ready, I got comfortable on the qamutik, seated on top a soft caribou hide.
 I learned that it’s important to lay out the caribou hide such that the fur goes in the same direction if I was riding a caribou.
 This is out of respect for the animal and if we did it the wrong way, people out on the land would stop us and tell us to turn the fur around.

 They guide called out “Allez” and the dogs began running together.
 They took off with such a sprint I almost fell over.
 After a few minutes, the dogs calmed down to a sustainable run.
 As they slowed, we made our way through the surrounding hills to arrive at Sylvia Grinnell Territorial Park.

-I’m not sure what my expectations had been going into the dog sledding, but regardless I was surprised at how the situation before me unfolded.
+I’m not sure what my expectations had been going into the arctic dog sledding, but regardless I was surprised at how the situation before me unfolded.

 First, the dogs ran fanned out rather than in pairs like I’d seen in the media.
 My guide informed me that this is because in the south and in the Nordic countries, the dogs must be able to manoeuvre through trees, something that is easier to do in narrow pairs.